f4b6a3/uuid-creator/README.md

 ### Format and representation

-A UUID is simply a 128-bit value that may be represented as:
+A UUID is simply a 128-bit value that is represented as:
 * An array of 2 longs; or
 * An array of 16 bytes; or
 * An array of 32 chars (without dashes).